BabyGetSwekt/GobbyClient-Fabric/README.md

 - **Shooting Device ESP** — Highlights emerald blocks and completed shots on the 4th device
 - **Debuff Area Renderer** — Visualizes debuff zones in p5
 - **Last Breath Helper** — Automatically shoots last breath if you hold right click on dragons
+- **Auto Terminals** - Automatically completes terminals
+- **Terminal Aura** - Automatically opens terminals nearby
+- **Terminal Overlay** - Draws a terminal GUI
+- **Cow Hat Reminder** - Reminds you when to put cow hat on p5.
+Can also automatically put it on
+- **Pad Timers** - Tells you when to pad on green or purple (depending on where you are)

+### Skyblock

+- **Terminator Autoclick** - Automatically left clicks to use salvating when using a term
+- **Cancel Interact** - Allows you to freely throw ender pearls
+- **Auto Wardrobe** - Automatically swaps to certain wardrobe slots
+- **Mask Swapper** - Automatically swaps to certain masks (bonzo, spirit mask & cow head)
+- **Free Cam** - Allows you to move your camera freely.
+Compatible with brush mode
+- **Mod ID Hider** - Hides the mod ID from certain mods from accessing it.
+Allows you to add other id's too

 It has more features, but these are the main ones.
 Use `/gobby` to open up the config.